LangQin0301/hello-world/Lang's critique.md

 ![](https://github.com/LangQin0301/hello-world/blob/master/js.png)

-I also found that this website is not asynchronous loading, but synchronous loading, hence there is a relatively long time of loading process when the reader opens the website, this process costs most of its time to download a bunch of pictures, as we can see from its > Sources, every file of the age has 20+ pictures (as the following image).
-I think the synchronous loading is very conducive to the narrative form of the website, it provides a consistent and fluent user experience, even though the reader has to wait for several seconds at the beginning.
+I also found that this website is not asynchronous loading, but synchronous loading, hence there is a relatively long time of loading process when the reader opens the website.
+This process costs most of its time to download a bunch of pictures, as we can see from its > Sources, every file of the age has 20+ pictures (as the following image).
+I think the synchronous loading is very conducive to the narrative form of the website, it provides a consistent and fluent user experience, even though the reader has to wait for several seconds in the beginning.

 ![](https://github.com/LangQin0301/hello-world/blob/master/ages.png)

 For me, The most interesting part is the working mechanism of the website.
 The author uses Javascript to monitor the reader's behavior of scrolling, once it notices the scrolling, Javascript will load the next image.
-Every image has pre-designed CSS (as the following image) and corresponding texts, together they present the visual effect as a whole.
+Every image has pre-designed CSS (as the following image) and corresponding text, together they present the visual effect as a whole.

 ![](https://github.com/LangQin0301/hello-world/blob/master/css.png)

 This design is very time and energy consuming, but the effect is outstanding.
-I can see much effort and passion of the author and the whole team, they devoted themselves to document and present the lives of these common people and their puny history which could have been forgotten.
+I can see much effort and passion of the author and the whole team.
+They devoted themselves to document and present the lives of these ordinary people and their puny history which could have been forgotten.
 I am touched.